AdBott/CSCI-4120-HW4/README.md

  lasso best cv and alpha: 0.5073672812218897 with best alpha: 7.9060432109076855

  ridge best cv and alpha: 0.5074684833885426 with best alpha: 232.99518105153672

+ The best model is ridge model as shown by the data results of the cv scores.